Galhu6/Todo-app/README.md

 ### AI Chat

-The `/api/ai/chat` endpoint exposes a simple AI assistant powered by OpenAI.
-Lists now include an `overall_goal` field which the assistant uses to recommend and evaluate tasks.
-The chat can also create new lists or tasks when asked, storing them via the backend services.
+The `/api/ai/chat` endpoint exposes an AI assistant powered by OpenAI.
+Beyond creating lists and tasks, the assistant can now:

+- Generate task recommendations and statistics
+- Create sub lists and micro tasks
+- Send WhatsApp notifications
+- Provide morning or evening summaries
+- Add calendar events and share motivational tips

 ## Testing